 This is not the expected behavior according to the man page... (racoonctl should return 0 on success, and 1 on failure)

-#16 Updated by David Szpunar almost 9 years ago
+#16 Updated by David Szpunar over 9 years ago

 Excellent, the iPhone access is not my priority right now though it is odd I could only get to two of the three subnets (when I did just two, they both worked).
 However with Shrew it all seems to be working great, regardless of the error you are saying is not expected (I can ignore it, just wanted to make sure it wasn't relevant).

-#17 Updated by Pierre POMES almost 9 years ago
+#17 Updated by Pierre POMES over 9 years ago

 I am curious on the third subnet problem with your iPhone.
 In your pfSense IPSEC logs, do you have entries like "failed to pre-process packet", "failed to get sainfo" or something else ?